avaer/ai-agent/README.md

 - `lib` contains the main interfaces used to communicate with the backend, as well as the realtime perception driver.
 - `electron.cjs` contains the core electron driver which reads the screen.
 - `preload.js` contains the web environment hook injected into the browser context.
+- `clients.js` contains memory, perception, and other interface code.

 ## Remote AIs
 The system calls out to these AIs running remotely: